Canning: In the United Kingdom

 Based on Appert's methods of food preservation, the tin can process was allegedly developed by Frenchman Philippe de Girard, who came to London and used British merchant Peter Durand as an agent to patent his own idea in 1810.
 Durand did not pursue food canning himself, selling his patent in 1811 to Bryan Donkin and John Hall, who were in business as Donkin Hall and Gamble, of Bermondsey.
 Bryan Donkin developed the process of packaging food in sealed airtight cans, made of tinned wrought iron.
 Initially, the canning process was slow and labour-intensive, as each large can had to be hand-made, and took up to six hours to cook, making canned food too expensive for ordinary people.

 The main market for the food at this stage was the British Army and Royal Navy.
-By 1817, Donkin recorded that he had sold £3000 worth of canned meat in six months.
+By 1817, Donkin recorded that he had sold £3000 (equal to £ today) worth of canned meat in six months.
 In 1824, Sir William Edward Parry took canned beef and pea soup with him on his voyage to the Arctic in HMS Fury, during his search for a northwestern passage to India.
 In 1829, Admiral Sir James Ross also took canned food to the Arctic, as did Sir John Franklin in 1845.
 Some of his stores were found by the search expedition led by Captain (later Admiral Sir) Leopold McClintock in 1857.
-One of these cans was opened in 1939 and was edible and nutritious, though it was not analysed for contamination by the lead solder used in its manufacture.